-By accepting the accompanying grant award, you are agreeing to submit online quarterly financial reports and programmatic progress reports for this grant throughout the grant period, as well as final reports to close the grant.
-No eligible current recipient of funding will be considered for continuation funding if, as of the continuation application due date, any of the required financial and progress reports for the current grant are more than 30 days overdue.
-For good cause, submitted in writing by the grant recipient, DCJS may waive this provision.
+By accepting the accompanying grant award, you are agreeing to submit online quarterly financial reports and programmatic progress reports, if any, for this grant throughout the grant period, as well as final reports to close the grant, if required.
+No eligible current subgrantee of funding will be considered for continuation funding if, as of the continuation application due date, any of the required financial and progress reports for the current grant are more than 30 days overdue.
+For good cause, submitted in writing by the grant subgrantee, DCJS may waive this provision.

-To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: ogms.dcjs.virginia.gov.
-In order to use this webbased system, if you have not previously done so, you must register in OGMS.
+To submit reports, requests, and to view your grant award, refer to the On-line Grants Management System (OGMS) at our website: website: ogms.dejs.virginia.gov.
+In order to use this web-based system, if you have not previously done so, you must register in OGMS.

-- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
+- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the grant period ends on 08/30/2025.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov - PROGRESS (Status) REPORTS for this grant program are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor.
-Please reference #40 above for further information. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
+For financial questions, contact Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
+Please refer to "#54.
+Contract amendments", above.
 Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
-For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subrecipient has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
 Unclaimed funds will have the potential to be reappropriated by DCJS, 60 days from the end of the award period.
 The closeout financial reconciliations process can begin after the last claim is marked as 'Final Request YES', even if the project end date has not arrived.
-Once the claims have been reconciled, any unexpended funds will be de-obligated from the award amount and subrecipient access to funds may not be available.
+Once the claims have been reconciled, any unexpended funds will be deobligated from the award amount and subrecipient access to funds may not be available.
 Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.